acrlabs/www/acrl/research.md

 <div class="subsection" markdown="1">
 ### Kube-scheduler-rs

-A "reference" implementation for building a Kubernetes scheduler in Rust.
-This does a basic job of scheduling pods onto nodes in a Kubernetes cluster.
+A "reference" implementation for building a Kubernetes scheduler in Rust, using the [kube-rs](https://github.com/kube-rs/kube)
+Kubernetes API bindings and controller utils.

 <div class="buttons">
   <a href="https://blog.appliedcomputing.io/p/writing-a-kubernetes-scheduler-in" class="primary external">Read the post!</a>